Elliethieu/Covid-19-modelling_-practice-code/README.md

 # Covid-19-modelling_-practice-code
 figuring out the code source of the paper "vaccinating essential workers early"
+the filename_play code are files that we run, based on the original files.

 # Notation:
 IHR = vector contains hospitalization rate per age group (old variant)